August 16-21, 2015

 - Regardless of your math placement level, whether its college algebra or calculus II, you will be challenged.

 - Students at Wright State are automatically placed into a math course based on their ACT/SAT math score.
-Students may also take the ALEKS math placement test to determine what math class they should start with at Wright State.
+Students will also take the ALEKS math placement test to determine what math class they should start with at Wright State.
 Many students are not satisfied with their current math placement because it may mean additional math courses at Wright State.
 This program gives you a math refresher and the opportunity to take the ALEKS math placement test on Friday of the program.
 Students can't go down in their placement, so there is no risk to taking the ALEKS.
 Their math course is based on whichever score is highest, their ACT/SAT math OR the ALEKS math placement test.

 Study and Success Strategies